-The Corridors Proceedings are an online open-access and print publication that consists of the papers developed by the project participants, presented during the workshop and in the framework of the fellowships.
+The Corridors Proceedings are an online open-access and print publication that consists of papers developed by project participants, presented during the workshop and in the framework of the fellowships.
 Furthermore, our workshop facilitators provide insights from their work in the field of peacebuilding and dialogue.
 The publication provides the readers with first-hand research from the different regions of Eastern Europe and the South Caucasus from young scholars and established researchers and practitioners.
-In this way, the edited volumes contribute to the exchange of knowledge between the regions affected by protracted conflicts and to raising awareness in international discourses.
+In this way, the edited volumes contribute to the exchange of knowledge between the regions affected by protracted conflicts, and to raising awareness in international discourses.

-The year 2021 was incredibly turbulent for the Caucasus and peacebuilding initiatives working there.
+The year 2021 was incredibly turbulent for the Caucasus and peacebuilding initiatives there.
 Despite the challenging circumstances, Corridors successfully implemented the project ‘Advancing Young Peacebuilder Careers II’ in cooperation with our regional partners Centre for Humanitarian Programs (Sukhum/i), Youth and Community Action Club (Samakhbyur), and Civic IDEA (Tbilisi).

 The project aims to build young peace actors’ capacities and create new prospects for internationalization and professionalization.
 Moreover, the project aims to advance the understanding of protracted conflicts, facilitate research on related aspects, and strengthen local research capacities and networking in peace and conflict.
 For this purpose, we organized three workshops in 2021 with young scholars, activists, and experts from Abkhazia, Armenia, Azerbaijan, Georgia, Nagorno-Karabakh, and Russia.
 There, participants received trainings on developing research designs, scientific writing skills, and civic awareness-raising by international and local experts and scholars.